ARCHER2-HPC/archer2-fortran-intro/README.md

 cover all its features in a two day course.
 Further elements of Fortran are discussed in the "Intermediate Modern Fortran" course.

-Prerequisites: attendees *must* be familiar which the basic concepts of
+Prerequisites: attendees *must* be familiar with the basic concepts of
 programming: variables, logic, flow of control, loops, functions and so on.
 No knowledge of Fortran is assumed.
 Previous programming experience might typically be in the context C/C++ or python.